 Begging the boss for a raise isn’t the only way to increase your earnings.
 You can also boost your annual income — and this year’s vacation fund — by taking advantage of some unorthodox money-making opportunities.

 From selling unwanted household items to renting an actual room in your house, there are plenty of ways to get a paycheck hike.
 And you can do many of them from the comfort of your own home.
-Click through to see how you can make money on the side this month.

 Make Money Off Your Clutter